 Benefits of PhysioEx include:

-Before starting a PhysioEx program your goals are discussed, a history of previous and current injuries is taken.
+Before starting an NDIS PhysioEx program your goals are discussed, a history of previous and current injuries is taken.
 An assessment of posture, joint mobility, flexibility and muscle control is completed.
 This assists in identifying areas of weakness and if there are precautions to be considered in setting up a tailored program.

 Individual Supervised Sessions

-In individual PhysioEx sessions the treating Physiotherapist uses a range of Pilates and gym based equipment to develop a program that focuses on the clients goals and ability.
+In individual NDIS PhysioEx sessions the treating NDIS Physiotherapist uses a range of Pilates and gym based equipment to develop a program that focuses on the clients goals and ability.
 Sessions can span 30 minutes to an hour depending on the confidence of the client and support required.
 For some clients one on one supervision is essential for them to perform their program effectively and safely, in these cases they may continue with individual session.